consenlabs/dapp-sdk-doc/README.md

 ### web3
 When imToken browser load DApp, we inject `web3.js` into DApp webiew automatic, so the `web3.js` import by DApp is not necessary, you can read web3 object from `window.web3`.

+By default, we set user's current Wallet addrsss as the value of `web3.eth.defaultAccount`.
 We also set the web3 provider as the same setting of imToken.

 ### imToken
 imToken SDK add a namespace `imToken` to window object in DApp webview, because of the injected web3 and sdk are injected after webview loaded, your code (which invoke web3 or sdk) should run after sdk script injected.

+Before invoke imToken SDK API and the injected `web3`, You should check if `imToken` namespace exist.
 We provide a `sdkReady` event which will emit after injected. you can listen this event on `window` object:
 ```
+if(window.imToken) {
+  // run your code
+} else {
   window.addEventListener('sdkReady', function() {
-  // do what you want to do
+    // run your code
   })
+}

 ```

 ### callAPI